hsuwanying/music-streaming-analytic/README.md

 It was a great experience to work on a dataset which contains millions of entries.
 Ideally, it would be good to start data processing in a database due to the simplicity of programming.
 In addition, performing data queries can help us to have a quick glance of data and have better understanding when performing some statistical calculations.

 On the other hand, there are many categorical attributes which are replaced with numeric labels in the given dataset; it would be helpful to have the original labels of each categorical variable, which can help analysts form problem statements or hypotheses as well as provide better interpretation when analyzing data.

+# Reference
+ - Adiyansjan, Gunawan, A. A., & Suhartono, D. (2019).
+Music Recommader Systen Based on Genre using COnvolutional Recurrent Neural Networls.
+Procedia Computer Science 157, 99-109.
+ - Hansen, C., Mehrotra, R., Hansen, C., Brost, B., Maystre, L., & Lalmas, M. (2021).
+Shigting Consumption towards Diverse Content on Music Streaming Platforms.
+Proceedings of the 14th ACM International Conference on Web Search and Data MiningMarch, 238-246.
+ - Maasø, A., & Hagen, A. N. (2020).
+Metrics and Decision-Making in music streaming.
+Popular communication Vol. 18, No. 1, 18-31.